DavesCodeMusings/BH1750-MicroPython/README.md

 My goal for havng an ambient light sensor is to integrate with home automation to turn on lights when it's dark, but not necessarily sunset.
 Think overcast rainy days.
 And as the MycroPython program stands now, all that's left is sending the data to the home automation system.

-That's something I've worked out with my [BTHome-MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython), so I won't rehash it here.
+Sending readings from MicroPython to Home Assistant is something I've worked out with my [BTHome-MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython), so I won't rehash it here.
 But at the beginning of this journey, I promised you a MicroPython module.

 ## Writing a MicroPython Module for the BH1750
-Creating a driver module for the device consists of taking the existing code and chopping it up into methods that are part of a class representing the BH1750 sensor.
+Creating a driver module for the device consists of taking the existing code and chopping it up into methods that are part of a class representing a BH1750 sensor.
 Why go to the trouble of creating a class?
 Theoretically, there could be multiple BH1750 sensors attached to a single microcontroller.
 The BH1750 can use one of two available addresses and the ESP32 can handle more than one I2C bus.
 So it makes sense to track the I2C bus and address, as well as diffusion dome or not, in a class instance's properties.

-Let's start by looking at the finished product and then point out the differences to the original program.
+Let's start by looking at the finished product and then point out the differences from the original program.

 ```py
 from micropython import const